-Whether you are returning your ballot by mail, ballot drop box, or in-person at a Voter Service Center, please be sure to place your voted mail-in/absentee ballot in the secrecy ballot provided to you, seal it, and then place this envelope within the larger return envelope.
+Whether you are returning your ballot by mail, ballot drop box, or in-person at the Voter Service Center, please be sure to place your voted mail-in/absentee ballot in the secrecy ballot provided to you, seal it, and then place this envelope within the larger return envelope.
 Then fill out, sign, and date the declaration on the outside of the return envelope.
 If your ballot is mailed without the secrecy envelope or your return envelope is not signed your vote will not be counted.

 You can also choose to use an alternate mail carrier, including FedEx, UPS, DHL, etc. Visit the carrier’s website for more information regarding deliverability and possible charges.

 Mail-in ballots and absentee ballots can be returned to the Delaware County Bureau of Elections through any Delaware County Ballot Drop Box.
 Vote-by-mail ballots must be placed in a secure ballot drop box by 8:00 p.m. on Election Day, Tuesday, November 2.
 Postage is not required.

 In emergency situations (such as an unexpected illness or disability and last-minute absence) following the deadline at 5 p.m. on the Tuesday before the election, you can request an Emergency Absentee Ballot.

-The deadline to submit your Emergency Absentee Ballot Application to the County Election Office is 8:00 p.m. on Election Day, Tuesday, November 3.
+The deadline to submit your Emergency Absentee Ballot Application to the County Election Office is 8:00 p.m. on Election Day, Tuesday, November 2.

 If you are unable to pick up and/or return your emergency absentee ballot yourself, this form allows you to authorize a representative to do it for you.
-The voter or authorized representative must return this form and the ballot to the County Board of Elections by 8:00 p.m. on election day.
+The voter or authorized representative must return this form and the ballot to the County Bureau of Elections by 8:00 p.m. on Election Day, Tuesday, November 2.

 To register to vote and/or apply for an absentee ballot as a military or civilian overseas voter, you can complete the Federal Post Card Application (FPCA).
 Return the signed form by:

 Email attachment to DelcoElection@co.delaware.pa.us, or mail to: